 There are a few ways someone can develop varicose veins in their lifetime.
 These veins can develop due to:

-• Age (can occur at any age, but higher chance after age 50)
+- Age (can occur at any age, but has a higher chance after age 50)

 Are There Any Side Effects or Complications of Having Varicose Veins?

 Unfortunately, varicose veins can be more than a cosmetic issue: they can have serious complications.
-Varicose veins can lead to blood clots such as superficial thrombophlebitis and life-threatening Pulmonary embolism.
-Left untreated, these forms of veins can also cause ulcers, and, in severe cases, Chronic Venous Insufficiency (CVI).
+Varicose veins can lead to blood clots, such as superficial thrombophlebitis and life-threatening Pulmonary embolism.
+Left untreated, these veins can also cause ulcers, and, in severe cases, Chronic Venous Insufficiency (CVI).
 Other side effects of varicose veins can lead to a painful sensation and/or swelling of the veins.

-It is important to share with your provider if you begin to experience any swelling, discomfort, or a warm sensation with a varicose vein, or if you have a family history of complications from a varicose vein(s).
-From here, your provider will be able to share with you what a treatment plan could look like.
+It is essential to share with your provider if you experience swelling, discomfort, a warm sensation with a varicose vein, or a family history of complications from a varicose vein(s).
+From here, your provider can share what a treatment plan could look like.

 What Is a Microphlebectomy?

-One of the more common treatment plans is to remove the varicose vein completely through an outpatient procedure known as a microphlebectomy.
+One of the more common treatment plans is to obliterate the varicose vein through an outpatient procedure known as a microphlebectomy.

-Whether you have an upcoming procedure, or are curious to learn more about this form of vein removal, here are 5 essential things you should know about a microphlebectomy.
+If you have an upcoming procedure or are curious about vein removal, here are five essential things about a microphlebectomy.

-1. A Microphlebectomy is an Outpatient Procedure: This means the procedure is done in one day, in office, with the ability to recover completely at home.
-With an outpatient procedure, you spend less time in a surgery room or clinic, and more time in the comfort of your own home to rest and recover.
+- A Microphlebectomy is an Outpatient Procedure: This means the procedure is done in one day, in the office, with the ability to recover completely at home.
+With an outpatient procedure, you spend less time in a surgery room or clinic and more time in the comfort of your home to rest and recover.

-A rough estimate of your time in an office or clinic for this procedure can be anywhere from 45 minutes to two hours.
+A rough estimate of your time in an office or clinic for this procedure can be 45 minutes to two hours.
 However, this time estimate varies depending on the patient’s case.

-3. The Basic Timeline of an In-Office Microphlebectomy Procedure: After the patient is cleared for the procedure and local anesthesia is provided, the doctor will locate the varicose vein and create a few small incisions to extract the varicose veins.
+- The Basic Timeline of an In-Office Microphlebectomy Procedure: After the patient is cleared for the procedure and local anesthesia is provided, the doctor will locate the varicose vein and create a few small incisions to extract the varicose vein.
 Then a dermal adhesive—or sometimes stitches, depending on the size—is applied to the incision.
-Traditionally this is all completed within one hour.
+Traditionally, this is all completed within one hour.

-5. The Particular Vein Removed Will Not Return: In some removal procedures, there can be a chance for the removed piece to return or come back.
+Your doctor can provide more specific recovery details based on your procedure and condition.
+Ultimately, the recovery process of a microphlebectomy procedure is fast and easy for the majority of patients with little to no pain post-procedure. - The Particular Vein Removed Will Not Return: In some removal procedures, there is a chance that the removed piece may return.
 This is not the case with a microphlebectomy.
 Once a particular varicose vein is removed, patients can rest assured it will not return.
-However, this does not mean that other varicose veins in different areas of the lower body may form.
+However, this does not mean other varicose veins may form in different lower body areas.

-And yes, a varicose vein can be removed without any harm to you, as the blood in these veins will reorient themselves to other veins!
+And yes, a varicose vein can be removed without harming you, as the blood in these veins will reorient itself to other veins!

 Other Common Questions About a Microphlebectomy Procedure: